+'''

 (define-syntax (keyword) (transformer spec))

+'''

-$\langle \text{Keyword} \rangle$ is an identifier, and the $\langle \text{transformer spec} \rangle$ is an instance of syntax-rules.
-Like variable definitions, syntax definitions may appear at top level or nested within a body.
+(Keyword) is an identifier, and the (transformer spec) is an instance of syntax-rules.
+Like variable definitions, syntax definitions can appear at the outermost level or nested within a body.

-If the define-syntax occurs at the top level, then the top-level syntactic environment is extended by binding the $\langle \text{keyword} \rangle$ to the specified transformer, but previous expansions of any top-level binding for $\langle \text{keyword} \rangle$ remain unchanged.
+If the define-syntax occurs at the outermost level, then the global syntactic environment is extended by binding the $\langle \text{keyword} \rangle$ to the specified transformer, but previous expansions of any global binding for $\langle \text{keyword} \rangle$ remain unchanged.
 Otherwise, it is an internal syntax definition, and is local to the $\langle \text{body} \rangle$ in which it is defined.
 Any use of a syntax keyword before its corresponding definition is an error.
 In particular, a use that precedes an inner definition will not apply an outer definition.